MasonMcGrail/MasonMcGrail.github.io/misc/nli_thesis_privacy_notice.md

 ## Persons responsible and contact information

 The data controller and main point of contact for this project is myself.
 My name is officially Mason McGrail, but I am in the process of changing it to Niko Kälinen, and I prefer to be addressed by that name.
+Professor Aliasghar Khavasi at Centria UAS is a responsible researcher in this project, acting as my advisor.

 You can contact me about this project by email, using either my personal email <nikokalinen@gmail.com> or my school email <mason.mcgrail@centria.fi>.
 The latter may no longer exist in the future after my name change is complete, in which case <niko.kalinen@centria.fi> would be my new email.
-As I will lose access to both after graduation in mid-2026, my personal email would be the most reliable way to reach me.
+As I will lose access to both after graduation in mid-2026, my personal email would be the most reliable way to reach me in general.
+Professor Khavasi's email is <aliasghar.khavasi@centria.fi>.

 ## Purpose of processing personal data